2022 - Arkyla escapes the UK

 May: Shake-down cruise - Fowey & the Helford River

-The next morning we chose to exercise ourselves with a circular walk from Helford village.
-We left the dinghy at the private jetty to the north of the village, close to the ferry point, for which there is an honesty box.
-We could have tied to the free-to-use drying sailing club pontoon closer in, but we calculated that this would probably have left us stranded at the time we wanted to return back to Arkyla.
-We stocked up with snacks in the village shop before heading out on our route that would take us out to the point and back.
-We left the picture postcard perfect village and headed out along wooded paths, festooned with bluebells and smelling of wild garlic, toward the small hamlet of Carne.
-From here we followed the South West Coast path along Gillan Creek pausing to look at the traditional boats, dried out in the mud on their long keels, held steady with the help of their legs.
-Eventually the path led us right out to the point where we stopped to catch our breath and watch the yachts making their way in and out of the Helford River and, a little further to the north, the approaches to Falmouth.
+We left the picture postcard perfect village and headed out along wooded paths, festooned with bluebells and the scent of wild garlic, toward the small hamlet of Carne.
+From here we followed the Southwest Coast path along Gillan Creek pausing to look at the traditional boats, dried out in the mud on their long keels and held steady with the help of their legs.
+Eventually the path led us right out to the vantage point where we stopped to catch our breath and watch the yachts making their way in and out of the Helford River and, a little further to the north, the approaches to Falmouth.
 Working our way back along the coast path we took time to wander along a couple of wonderful little beaches before heading back to our start point.
-Along this final stretch we spotted, between the trees, Arkyla hanging to her visitor buoy; from here it was just a short walk to Shipwright's Arms for a well earned beer.
+Along this final stretch we spotted, between the trees, Arkyla hanging to her visitor buoy; from here it was just a short walk to the Shipwright's Arms for a well-earned beer.

-All too soon it seemed, it was time to slip our mooring and sail the 42 nm back to Mayflower Marina.
+Leg 3: Helford River to Plymouth.
+All too soon it seemed, it was again time to slip our mooring, this time to sail the 42 nm back to our berth in Mayflower Marina.
 We motored out of the river mouth and pointed ourselves in the direction of Plymouth.
-We now had a gentle breeze directly from our stern, so decided now was the ideal time to test our downwind rig of twin genoas (permanently hoisted on the outer furler).
-Holding the windward genoa out with the pole, and stabilising the leeward sail with a snatch block mounted along the boom, the rig is a little cumbersome to set and not really an option to use for short trips especially when shorthanded.
-On pulling out the sails, they both instantly filled and pulled us along beautifully in the light airs.
-I felt so confident in the stability of the rig that I launched the drone to get some shots of Arkyla wing-on-wing.
+We now had a gentle breeze directly from our stern, so decided it was the ideal time to test our downwind rig of twin genoas that we keep permanently hoisted on the outer furler.
+To help keep the sails filled, we hold the windward genoa out with the pole and stabilise the leeward sail with the aid of a snatch block mounted mid-way along the boom; although easy to handle once flying, setting the rig is a little cumbersome and, truth be told, not really an option to use for short trips especially when shorthanded.
+However, with an expected 7-hour downwind passage, we went for broke and pulled out both sails which instantly filled and began to pull us along beautifully in the light airs.
+I felt so confident in the stability of the rig that I launched the drone (a nerve-wracking event under any point of sail) to get some shots of Arkyla wing-on-wing.

-Five miles off Rame Head the wind had noticeably strengthened and moved further into the south.
-We de-rigged the pole, furled the genoas, reset the 'reaching' lines, then pulled the sails back out both to starboard, one lying atop the other.
+By the time that we were within five miles of Rame Head, the wind had noticeably strengthened and moved further into the south.
+We de-rigged the pole, furled the genoas, reset the 'reaching' lines, then pulled both sails out to starboard, one genoa lying atop the other.
 With the mainsail also unfurled we were back to a traditional rig.
-The wind continued to strengthen so I attempted to reef the headsails; the furling line would not move an inch!
-I went forward to discover that the lower furling gear had somehow rotated in so doing wrapping the line tight around the deck fitting.
-Whilst I tried to manhandle the furling drum to unwind the snag, the boat accidentally gybed.
-Still waiting delivery of our recently ordered Scott Boomlock gybe-preventer, the force of the boom, whilst not catastrophic, was enough to knock out the feed from the wind transducer atop the mast.
+With the wind continuing to strengthen, I attempted to reef the headsails, but the furling line would not move an inch!
+I went forward to discover that the lower furling gear had somehow rotated on itself, and the line had consequently wrapped tight around the deck fitting.
+Whilst I tried to manhandle the furling drum to unwind the snag, the boat turned away from the wind.
+Due to some supply issues, we were still waiting for delivery of our Scott Boomlock gybe-preventer; with nothing to tame it, the boom fired across to starboard with a resultant force that, whilst not catastrophic, was enough to knock out the feed from the wind transducer atop the mast.
+This was also the moment that our Axiom MFDs chose to reboot themselves leaving us navigationally in the dark as we were due to close the coast.
+Before leaving on this trip, I had updated to the latest software version that, it transpired, had a few bugs that included random and untimely system reboots!

-So, although we ended up with a couple of unplanned bills, the shake-down cruise had done its job; we had identified and fixed a couple of issues that would have been a whole lot more serious had they not failed until mid-Biscay.
-All in all a rewarding trip!
+Looking back.
+So, although we ended up with a couple of unplanned bills, the shake-down cruise had done its job; we had identified and fixed a couple of issues that would have been a whole lot more serious had they failed mid-Biscay.
+Testing boat, systems and crew aside, we had also had a memorable week afloat; we’d visited new places, marvelled at glorious sunsets, bumped into cruising friends, and generally had a wonderful time.
+It’s amazing what you can achieve in a week!

 June: Crossing the Bay 0f Biscay - Plymouth to Bayona